vrischmann/zig-prometheus/README.md

 A `Gauge` is created with a _state_ and a _function_ which is given that state every time it is called.

 For example, you can imagine a gauge returning the number of connections in a connection pool, the amount of memory allocated, etc.
-Basically anytime the value is instantly queryable and non-monotonic it could be a gauge.
+Basically anytime the value is instantly queryable it could be a gauge.

 Of course, nothing stops you from using a counter and calling `set` on it; it's up to you.